 Faculty Learning Communities (FLCs) are one type of professional development that incorporates different levels of faculty participation and ownership~\cite{daly2011,richlin2004} through the use of a community of faculty who support each other~\cite{natkin2016}.
 FLCs occur over extended amounts of time, where faculty and facilitators come together to investigate and discuss different teaching practices and concepts~\cite{natkin2016, cox2004,layne2002}.
 They also provide faculty with the space and time to reflect on their teaching~\cite{petrone2004,layne2002}.
-FLCs can range from formal communities to more informal communities.
-For example, meeting a coworker for coffee to talk about work would be considered an independent learning community~\cite{glowacki2006, glowacki2007}.

 One common feature of FLCs is that participants often have varying levels of teaching experience and come from different disciplinary backgrounds~\cite{cox2004, wicks2015}.
-These features have the ability to instill confidence in younger colleagues~\cite{layne2002}, and the interdisciplinary feature of FLCs provide faculty with the opportunity to interact with new colleagues and talk about similar problems and share their different approaches to solving those problems~\cite{layne2002}.
+These features have the ability to instill confidence in younger colleagues~\cite{layne2002}, and the interdisciplinary feature of FLCs can provide faculty with the opportunity to interact with new colleagues and talk about similar problems and share their different approaches to solving those problems~\cite{layne2002}.
 The FLC also gives them the platform to develop a community of colleagues with whom they can discuss professional and personal topics outside of the FLC~\cite{layne2002}.

-More formal FLCs are often led by facilitators.
-FLCs are focused on participants' ideas and needs, the role of the facilitator is to create a productive space for the community, keep a focus on the big picture, and practice organizational skills~\cite{petrone2004}.
+More formal FLCs are often led by facilitators that are focused on participants' ideas and needs.
+The role of the facilitator is to create a productive space for the community, keep a focus on the big picture, and practice organizational skills~\cite{petrone2004}.
 The facilitator can also take on the responsibility of training faculty to use a certain tool or resource~\cite{Nugent2008}.